 Associations and NGOs have an essential role with regard to the right to education as they have the power to hold States accountable in light of their legal obligations, empower citizens to have a say in decision-making processes, raise awareness on issues of concern, monitor the implementation of the right to education and expose violations.
 Associations and NGOs working both locally and globally to advocate for the right to education should be supported.

 Accountability in education is key.
 Lawyers and magistrates can make a difference by informing citizens about their judicial right to education.
 They can take the necessary legal measures when this fundamental right is being violated, and denounce to appropriate authorities when the law is not being implemented as it should.

 Parliamentarians and lawmakers are the guardians of the right to education and must ensure that this fundamental right is not denied to anyone in their respective jurisdictions and States.
 They can help strengthen education laws and guarantee that international conventions and agreements are being legislated and implemented.
 Parliamentarians can influence key government decisions and actions on education.

 Are you a policy-maker?

 Policy-makers must ensure that human rights principles are applied to all aspects of educational activities.
 They must guide institutions by paving the road towards good governance, transparent and accountable educational systems that able to meet the needs of all learners.
 Policy-makers must ensure that the right to education and international commitments are duly reflected in national legal and policy agendas.

-Join UNESCO’s #RightToEducation campaign and help spread the word about this key human right that has the power and potential to transform lives around the world.
+Join UNESCO in advocating for the #RightToEducation, a key human right that has the power and potential to transform lives around the world.

 Copyright icons: Fontawesome